 Many studies have indicated that CTR (Click Through Rate) helps to position web pages higher on search result pages.

 So, you need to persuade people to click on your links.
-There are few ways to do it:
+There are a few ways to do it:

 - Write compelling SEO-friendly title: Tell us which link you will click; “Top Digital Marketing Strategies” or “25 Top Digital Marketing Strategies for 2021”.
 90% of visitors will click on the second title.
 You need to make sure your content title is compelling and persuasive enough to encourage people to click.